Injection molding is the widely used manufacturing process to manufacture simple to complex plastic parts.

 Stacked Mold

-Stacked injection mold uses a grid of cavities.
-What that means is that you can have multiple cavity setup in a single machine.
 For example, if you have 4 single Cavities arranged in a stack in an injection machine then in every cycle you will get identical 4 parts rather than just one.
 This increases machine efficiency.

-Stack mold is useful when you don’t have an option to accommodate a higher tonnage injection molding machine but want to have multiple parts in a single shot.
-The mold cost is too high due to the complex configuration, but it also reduces multiple processes and you get multiple parts in a single operation.
+Stack mold is useful when you don’t have the option to accommodate a higher tonnage injection molding machine but want to have multiple parts in a single shot.

-Stacked mold is yet very popular in the industry due to complex mold design and cost.
+Stacked mold is yet very popular in the industry due to its complex mold design and cost.
 But slowly big manufacturers are trying stacked mold to increase production rate and lower the cycle time.

 Hot Runner Mold